Fax vs Email Security: Which is More Secure for Sensitive Documents?

 Is fax really more secure than email?

 Modern fax services are generally more secure than standard email because they use end-to-end encryption and don’t store documents on multiple servers.
-However, encrypted email can be equally secure when properly implemented.
+However, encrypted email can be equally secure when properly implemented – it just requires much more technical expertise to set up correctly.

 Can hackers intercept fax transmissions?

-Traditional fax machines transmit unencrypted data over phone lines, making interception possible.
-Modern online fax services use 256-bit SSL encryption, making interception extremely difficult.
+Traditional fax machines send unencrypted data over phone lines, making interception possible though relatively difficult.
+Modern online fax services use 256-bit SSL encryption, making interception extremely difficult – essentially the same level of protection as online banking.

 Why do doctors and lawyers still use fax?

-Fax meets strict compliance requirements (HIPAA, attorney-client privilege) more easily than email.
-It has established legal precedent and simpler security implementation requirements.
+Fax meets strict compliance requirements like HIPAA and attorney-client privilege more easily than email.
+It has decades of established legal precedent and doesn’t require the complex security management that encrypted email systems demand.

 What’s the most secure way to send sensitive documents?

 For most users, modern fax services like Onetime Fax offer the best balance of security and simplicity.
-Documents are encrypted during transmission and immediately deleted after delivery.
+Documents are encrypted during transmission and immediately deleted after delivery, eliminating the storage vulnerabilities that plague email systems.

 ← Back to Blog